genesiscommunitysuccess/docs/versioned_docs/version-2022.4/05_operations/06_testing/01_component-testing.md

 - using the Genesis Console
 - using an API client

-### Before you start
+## Before you start
 Before you start, make sure your server is running.
 Then run `mon` to check that your particular component’s process is running.
-For example, if you want to test your request server, check that the _application_**_REQUEST_SERVER** process is running.
+For example, if you want to test one or more `requestReply` codeblocks (i.e. resources) in your Request Server, check that the _application_**_REQUEST_SERVER** process is running.

 For any testing, you need to know:
 - the IP address of name of your server
 - the user name and password that will enable you to login and authenticate yourself

-### Testing with Genesis Console
+## Testing with Genesis Console
 For users who have Console, the easiest way to check a component is to log into the server and subscribe to the relevant Data Server via the Resources page.
 You need to know the server address and have a valid user name and password.

 1. In your browser, go to http://genesislcap.com/console/console-next2/.